 Academic Forgiveness Policy

 This policy is intended to assist former Canisius College students whose grade point average is below 2.0.
-Education majors must have a grade of “C” or better in their education courses and have a cumulative grade point average of 2.50 or higher to be eligible to student teach.
 The Academic Forgiveness Policy is intended to assist students who have reapplied to the college and demonstrate personal growth and motivation to accomplish their educational goals.
 This policy will allow for up to thirty (30) credit hours of coursework with grades of F or FX to be removed from the calculation of the grade point average.
+This program may be particularly important to education majors, who must have a grade of “C+” or better in their education courses and have a cumulative grade point average of 2.70 or higher to be eligible to student teach.

 A period of not less than five years must have passed prior to the student’s readmission to the college.
 The student must submit a petition for academic forgiveness with the application to the college.
 The appropriate associate dean will meet with the student, review the petition, and make a recommendation.
 No acceptance decision will be made without the recommendation of the associate dean, after the review of the petition.

 The admissions office will then process the application and notify the student of the decision.
 Once the associate dean has made a recommendation, a memo will be sent to the Student Records and Financial Services Center indicating that the student has been approved for academic forgiveness and listing the courses affected by the approval.
 Each affected course will have a grade of “X” listed to indicate the course is part of the academic forgiveness policy and not included in the calculation of the grade point average.
 The course will remain on the student’s academic transcript.